YellowMinionPlannet/Notes/OfficialDoc_React.md

 Props and composition give you all the flexibility you need to customize a component’s look and behavior in an explicit and safe way.
 Remember that components may accept arbitrary props, including primitive values, React elements, or functions.

 If you want to reuse non-UI functionality between components, we suggest extracting it into a separate JavaScript module.
 The components may import it and use that function, object, or a class, without extending it.

+## Thinking in React
+* make sure each component obey single responsibility principle which means each component will only do one thing
+* Design carefully with the json data model, each piece of data corresponds to one component
+* Choose top-down or bottem-up way to build your components
+*